-In addition to training A/I fellows in the delivery of skilled medical and consultative care to patients with a breadth of allergic and immunologic disorders, our program has been designed with a particular focus on supporting the development of young physician-scientists.
-Our A/I Faculty members are well-established and well-accomplished in their research careers and conduct research across the translational spectrum from the laboratory bench using mouse models and human tissue platforms, to innovative human studies and clinical trials, to community-based health outcomes and implementation.
+In addition to training, allergy and immunology fellows in the delivery of skilled medical and consultative care to patients with a breadth of allergic and immunologic disorders, our program has been designed with a particular focus on supporting the development of young physician-scientists.
+Our Allergy and Immunology Fellowship Program faculty members are well-established and well-accomplished in their research careers and conduct research across the translational spectrum from the laboratory bench using mouse models and human tissue platforms, to innovative human studies and clinical trials, to community-based health outcomes and implementation.
 Through integration into these programs, fellows develop and apply critical thinking skills to be able to ask and begin to solve clinical and translational research questions.

 Our program is located in Little Rock, Arkansas, which boasts beautiful scenery, museums and cultural events, parks, gourmet dining, and nightlife.
 Little Rock also offers affordable housing in great neighborhoods and a low cost of living and was also recently recognized as one of the top 12 adventure capitals in the US.

-We hope you will take the time to explore our website further to gain a sense of the breadth of clinical, educational, and research opportunities that our program has to offer.
+We hope you will take the time to explore our website further to gain a sense of the breadth of clinical, educational, and research opportunities that our program has to offer you.
 We look forward to hearing from you soon!